serialport/node-serialport/README.md

 | Windows² / x64  |  ☑  |  ☑  |  ☑  |
 | OSX³ / x64      |  ☑  |  ☑  |  ☑  |

-¹ ARM, MIPSel and PPC64¹ platforms are known to work but are not currently part of our test or build matrix. [#846](https://github.com/EmergingTechnologyAdvisors/node-serialport/issues/846) ARM v4 and v5 was dropped from NodeJS after Node v0.10.
+¹ ARM, MIPSel and PPC64¹ platforms are not currently part of our testing or build matrix, but are known to work. [#846](https://github.com/EmergingTechnologyAdvisors/node-serialport/issues/846) ARM v4 and v5 was dropped from NodeJS after Node v0.10.

-² Windows 7, 8, 10, and 10 IoT are supported but only Windows Server 2012 R2 is tested by our CI.
+² Windows 7, 8, 10, and 10 IoT are supported, but our CI tests only Windows Server 2012 R2.

-³ OSX 10.4 Tiger and above are supported but only 10.9.5 Mavericks with Xcode 6.1 is tested in our CI.
+³ OSX 10.4 Tiger and above are supported, but our CI tests only 10.9.5 Mavericks with Xcode 6.1.

 ## Installation Instructions

-For most "standard" use cases (node v4.x on mac, linux, windows on a x86 or x64 processor), node-serialport will install nice and easy with a standard;
+For most "standard" use cases (Node v4.x on Mac, Linux, or Windows on a x86 or x64 processor), Node-Serialport will install nice and easy with a standard:

 ```
 npm install serialport